neurai-vn/Neurai-VN-SciData/README.md

 ---
 ## Ethical Considerations
-This study was approved by the Institutional Review Board (IRB) of Neurology Department, Nguyen Tri Phuong Hospital (No. 1387/NTP-HDDD).
+This study was approved by the Institutional Review Board (IRB) of Neurology Department, Nguyen Tri Phuong Hospital, Ho Chi Minh, Vietnam (Approval No. 1387/NTP-HDDD).
-The written consent was obtained from all participants prior to data collection after they received detailed information about the study objectives, experiment procedures, data types, potential risks and the measures implemented to mitigate them.
-Participants were informed of their right to decline or withdraw from the study at any time without consequence.

 ---

 ## Citation

-If you find this work useful, please cite our paper:
+If you find this work useful, please cite our dataset:

 ```bibtex
 @dataset{cuong_q_pham_2026_18976769,